pingcap/tidiff/README.md

 tidiff 'select * from tt1000 order by rand() limit 5'
 ```

-You can use command line mode as downstream pipeline, e.g: `randgen | xargs tididff`.
-SQL statement should be quote with `'` instead of `"`.
+You can use the command line mode as downstream pipeline, e.g: `randgen | xargs tididff`.
+The SQL statement should be quote with `'` instead of `"`.

 ![DEMO](./media/demo.png)

 ## UI Mode Shortcuts

 - `TAB` switch focus in different panel
-- `ESC` focus SQL input panel
+- `ESC` focus on SQL input panel
 - `UP`  focus on the previous history item
 - `DOWN` focus on the next history item
 - `ENTER` select current selected history item